ibm-cloud-docs/containers/cs_versions_131.md

-# 1.31 version information and update actions
+# 1.31 version information and update actions (unsupported)
 {: #cs_versions_131}

-This version is deprecated.
+This version is no longer supported.
 Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
-{: deprecated}
+{: important}

-Review information about version 1.31 of {{site.data.keyword.containerlong}}.
+Review information about version 1.31 of {{site.data.keyword.containerlong}}, released {{site.data.keyword.kubernetes_131_release_date}}.
+{: shortdesc}

+Looking for general information on updating clusters, or information on a different version?
+See [Kubernetes version information and update actions](/docs/containers?topic=containers-cs_versions).
+{: tip}

 For more information about Kubernetes project version 1.31, see the [Kubernetes change log](https://kubernetes.io/releases/notes/.){: external}.
-{: shortdesc}

 ![This badge indicates Kubernetes version 1.31 certification for {{site.data.keyword.containerlong_notm}}](images/certified-kubernetes-color.svg){: caption="Kubernetes version 1.31 certification badge" caption-side="bottom"}